firephp/firephp-for-browser-devtools/README.md

     npm install
     npm run build

-To verify that your build is consistent with the one comitted, run `git diff`.
+To verify that your build is consistent with the one committed, run `git diff`.
 Only the `version` property in `dist/firephp.build/manifest.json` should have changed.

 Provenance
 ==========